 Can you really advertise on WhatsApp?
 And what about the mailing list restrictions?
-How can you make the most of this ubiquitous messaging service while respecting the RGPD?
+How can you make the most of this messaging app while respecting the RGPD?
 ChayAll, a specialist in professional messaging and remote customer service, will help you to figure this out.

 This was, in many ways, the backtracking of the year!
 Ever since Mark Zuckerberg's social network snapped up WhatsApp in February 2014 for $19 billion, many of us have been anticipating an imminent monetization of the instant messaging app.
-Indeed, rumors have been circulating since 2018 about the addition of targeted WhatsApp ads in the status bar.
-They noisily intensified in late 2019.
-Remember that the co-founders of WhatsApp, who were outvoted, had jumped ship in 2018 after disagreements over the monetization of the application.
+Rumors have been circulating since 2018 about the addition of targeted WhatsApp ads in the status bar.
+The rumor intensified in late 2019 after WhatsApp's cofounders quit the company on disagreements over the app's monetization.

 According to the Wall Street Journal, Facebook has finally given up on the project.
-Better still, "The team working on running ads on WhatsApp has been disbanded" states an article in the newspaper.
+Better still, "The team in charge of WhatsApp ads has been disbanded" states an article in the newspaper.

-It must be said that Facebook relies heavily on WhatsApp messaging, an application that is racking up records:
+It must be said that Facebook relies heavily on WhatsApp messaging, an app that is racking up records:

 As reported in a Facebook press release, the WhatsApp team is instead focusing on "creating new features to help businesses succeed".
-Indeed, WhatsApp Business (on phone and desktop) and WhatsApp Business API are gaining momentum.
+This is why they created WhatsApp Business (on phone and desktop) and WhatsApp Business API.
 Both WhatsApp Business solutions have been upgraded with some interesting features.
-These include catalog automation to help companies better present their products, etc.
+These include catalog automation to help companies better promote their products, etc.

-So yes, it is not possible for your company to advertise on WhatsApp Business per se.
+It is not possible for your company to advertise on WhatsApp Business per se.
 Also, you can't search for users or pay to acquire users (you'll be out of compliance with the RGPD, the famous regulation on personal data protection).
-But you do have a little leeway other than ads.
+But you have other options than ads.
 If you succeed, you can just bend down and pick up the fruits of your hard work!
 WhatsApp requires marketers to do a lot of hard work, but with an impressive conversion rate.

 Before advertising on WhatsApp, you should first build up your contact list:

-Advice: Do you know that?
-It is, in fact, possible to send different types of content during conversations with your customers!
-Video, images, links… to enrich your content and your communication.
+Advice: You can send rich content through WhatsApp?
+Video, images and links, to enrich your content and your communication.
 This way, you can easily promote your products and services.

-ChayAll offers you the possibility to add WhatsApp, but also Messenger, iMessage, Live Chat… to your web page.
-Improve your communication by allowing each customer to send you an instant message from their Apple iPhone or Android smartphone.
-Benefit from our team's valuable advice on how to use it!
+ChayAll offers you the possibility to add WhatsApp, but also Messenger, iMessage, Live Chat, Telegram, and Instagram DMs to your website.
+Improve your communication by allowing each customer to send you an instant message from their iPhone or Android smartphone.